 - Regular Full-time: Employment in an established position requiring 37.5 hours or more of work per week.
-Generally, full-time employees are eligible to participate in North Central Public Health District's benefit programs. - Regular Part-time: Employment requiring less than 37.5 hours work per week.
+Generally, full-time employees are eligible to participate in North Central Public Health District's benefit programs. - 2.
+Regular Part-time (Benefits Eligible): Employment requiring less than 37.5 hours work per week.
 Normally a part-time schedule, such as portions of days or weeks, will be established.
-Occasional workweeks of over 37.5 hours will not constitute a change in status from part-time to full-time.
+Occasional work_weeks of over 37.5 hours will not constitute a change in status from part-time to full-time.
 Regular, part-time employees are eligible for benefits including paid time off, leaves or medical insurance when their FTE.
-Is 0.6 (21.75) or greater. - 3.
+Is 0.6 (21.75) or greater. - 2-3.
+Regular Part-time (Not Benefits Eligible): Employment requiring less than 21.75 hours of work per week.
+Normally a part-time schedule, such as portions of days or weeks, will be established.
+Occasional workweeks of over 21.75 hours will not constitute a change in benefit status.
+Regular, part-time employees working less than 21.75 hours or less per week are not eligible for benefits except those mandated by applicable law. - 3.4.
 Temporary: Employment in a job established for a specific purpose, for a specific period of time, or for the duration of a specific project or group of assignments.
 Temporary employment can either be full-time or part-time.
-Temporary employees may be eligible for benefits other than those mandated by applicable law.
+Temporary employees may be_are not-eligible for benefits other than those mandated by applicable law.